apache/openwhisk-runtime-nodejs/README.md

 ```
 This works on any deployment of Apache OpenWhisk

-### To use on deployment that contains the rutime as a kind
+### To use on deployment that contains the runtime as a kind
 To use as a kind action using Node.js 6
 ```
 wsk action update myAction myAction.js --kind nodejs:6